Trams in Olomouc

 The Olomouc tramway network (Tramvajová doprava v Olomouci) is a standard-gauge tram system located in Olomouc, Czech Republic.
-Eight lines operate on approximately 16 km of track.
-It is operated by Dopravní podnik města Olomouce a.s., a company owned by the city of Olomouc.
-As of 2022, DPMO had a total of 66 tram vehicles designed for regular passenger transport.
+Seven lines operate on approximately 16 km of track, which makes it the smallest tramway network by length in the Czech Republic.
+It is operated by Dopravní podnik města Olomouce (DPMO; Transport Company of the City of Olomouc), and integrated in the Integrovaný dopravní systém Olomouckého kraje (IDSOK; Integrated Transport System of the Olomouc Region).
+As of 2022, DPMO had a total of 69 tram vehicles intended for regular passenger transport.

 History

 Beginning

 Olomouc was served by horse buses since 1845.
 Work began on a standard-gauge electric tram in 1897 and the first line opened to public on 1 April 1899.

 Early 20th century

 In 1904, the city terminated contracts with private operators and took over tram lines.
 There were no changes in the scope of the network.
 Work on all unfinished track was immediately stopped (with the exception of the track to the new cemetery in Neředín, opened on 3 October 1914) due to World War I. After the proclamation of the republic four years later, modernization was required.
 In 1923, lines received numerical designations.
 In the 1930s, the line from Neředín to the military airport became the first (and so far the only) tram line to an airport in the whole of Czechoslovakia.